progrium/go-extpoints/README.md

 }
 ```

-We use `go generate`, which calls `go-extpoints`, to produce extension point code in our `extpoints` subpackage around the interfaces defined there.
+We use `go generate` now to produce the extension point code in our `extpoints` subpackage.
+These extension points are based on any Go interfaces you've defined in there.
+In our case, just `Subcommand`.

 	$ go generate
 	 ...